 The other thing Abraham did was to take Issac to Moriah, build an altar, put Issac on it, and prepare to kill him.
 God stopped him before the sacrifice was made, but Abraham passed the test.
 He was faithful, trusting God even when everything in him probably cried out against it.

-Moses is also mentioned as acting by faith three times.
+Moses is also mentioned three times as acting by faith.
 He refused to identify as Egyptian royalty, opting instead to cast his lot with God’s people.
 He left Egypt, not fearing the king’s wrath.
 And he kept the Passover.
 The first and third of these events are clear from the Biblical account.
 But the second can be one of two events.

 Moses left Egypt twice.
 The first time after killing an Egyptian and fleeing for his life.
 The second time was at the head of the multitude of Jacob’s descendants who were leaving Egypt.
 The second of these seems more natural for the Hebrews reference because it was in fear of his own life that he fled from Egypt the first time.